Reading layout

 • UnicodeDecodeError occurs during the conversion of bytes to strings.
 This typically surfaces when calling response.text or reading a file without specifying the correct codec.

-• UnicodeEncodeError happens when writing successfully decoded strings to an output stream (terminal, CSV, or database) that lacks support for the target characters.
+• UnicodeEncodeError happens when writing a successfully decoded string to an output stream — terminal, CSV, or database — that lacks support for the target characters.

-To diagnose these issues efficiently, use repr() on problematic variables to expose hidden byte sequences.
+To diagnose these issues, use repr() on problematic variables to expose hidden byte sequences.
 Always inspect response.encoding before accessing .text.
-If the library reports None or an obviously incorrect charset, manual intervention is required before proceeding.
+If the library reports None or an obviously incorrect charset, manual intervention is required.

 Forcing UTF-8 and Handling Fallback Encodings

 Never rely exclusively on automatic detection.
-Explicitly configure the response encoding using the requests library before passing data to a parser.
-For pages with mixed, missing, or contradictory declarations, implement a decoding fallback chain.
-Attempt UTF-8 first, then default to latin-1 (ISO-8859-1), which safely maps all 256 possible byte values and guarantees a decode operation without exceptions.
+Explicitly configure the response encoding before passing data to a parser.
+For pages with missing or contradictory declarations, implement a decoding fallback chain.
+Attempt UTF-8 first, then fall back to latin-1 (ISO-8859-1), which safely maps all 256 possible byte values and guarantees a decode without exceptions.

 Once your text is safely decoded, it can be passed to downstream processors.
-If your extraction workflow relies heavily on pattern matching, consult Extracting Data with Regular Expressions to ensure your regex patterns correctly handle Unicode boundaries and avoid re module exceptions.
+If your extraction workflow relies on pattern matching, consult Extracting Data with Regular Expressions to ensure your regex patterns correctly handle Unicode boundaries.

 Safe Response Decoding with Fallback